nanodeath/korge-ecs/README.md

 # Getting Started

+## Dependencies

+Head over to [bintray](https://bintray.com/nanodeath/korge/korge-ecs) and hit `SET ME UP!` for repo setup instructions.
+Then scroll down to the `build settings` section for your toolchain, e.g. Gradle, which will include directions and a version.
+You only need a single dependency on one package -- `korge-ecs`.

 ## World

 First you need to define a `World`.
 The World contains all entities, components, and systems inside it; you'll likely